But one thing divides us more than anything else:

 There's another saying:

 "We don't see the world as it is--we see it as we are."Seeing my dogs happy does bring me joy--but that's not why I let my pups run responsibly off leash--it's because it brings them joy.
-When their enjoyment is outweighed by harm to others or the risk of harm to themselves, I leash them--but it's their enjoyment I weigh, not my own.
+When their enjoyment is outweighed by harm to others or the risk of harm to themselves, I leash them--but it's their enjoyment I weigh, not only my own.

 Societal norms.
 American society is trending (in comparison to Europe and other societies I've experienced) towards stricter leash rules, not allowing dogs off leash.
 It's like we made a bargain--more dog parks for less dog freedom.
 But the more we don't allow dogs off leash (unfenced), the less they know how to behave off leash.
 Then people use that as further justification for stricter restrictions.
 It's like not allowing people behind the wheel until they've had experience behind the wheel.